heinekmadsen/ESPHomeSpa/README.md

 # ESPHomeSpa

+Fork of jrownys code, just hardcoded it to C instead of F.

 This is an ESPHome version of Cribskip's esp8266 library, as such, it also runs on ESP32.

 Most of the code is forked from https://github.com/cribskip/esp8266_spa